EngrIBGIT/Distribution_Network_Analysis_for_Power_Charge_Utilities/README.md

 - _B.
 Revenue Growth:_ Accommodating the growing demand for EV charging services opens new revenue streams and capitalizes on the expanding EV market.
 - _C.
 Sustainability Goals:_ Supporting EVs aligns with the company's sustainability objectives, contributing to reduced greenhouse gas emissions.
 - _D.
 Regulatory Compliance:_ Meeting regulatory standards for grid reliability and capacity planning is vital to avoid penalties and ensure operational excellence.
 - _E.
-Technological Innovation:_ Embracing data analytics empowers PowerCharge Utilities to stay at the forefront of technological innovation in the energy sector.
+Technological Innovation:_ Embracing data analytics empowers, PowerCharge Utilities to stay at the forefront of technological innovation in the energy sector.

 ## Aim of the Project:
 _The project aims to achieve the following objectives:_